text-machine-lab/uml_nlp_class_2018/hw1/README.md

 First, build the image using the `docker_build.sh` script.
 Next, run the code with the `docker_run_part2.sh` script.

-If successful, you should see an output similar the the following:
+If successful, you should see an output similar the following:
  ```
 Data: 17005207
 ['anarchism', 'originated', 'as', 'a', 'term', 'of', 'abuse', 'first', 'used', 'against']